 I’ve created a pdf version as a gift for you: 25 Prayers For My Husband.

-**Want MORE encouragement in praying for your husband?
-Consider Ashley’s 31 Days to Build a Better Spouse ebook.
+MORE encouragement in praying for your husband: Ashley Pichea’s 31 Days to Build a Better Spouse ebook.